Google Chrome: improve its settings

 Improve Chrome's settings

+a.
 Click on the settings button (three vertical dots) in the top right corner of the Chrome window.
-See the screenshot below (click on it to enlarge it):
+Then select Settings

 Close Chrome and launch it again.